See No Evil, Speak No Evil

-"Okay...", he gave her a strange look, "anyways, there's a homicide victim that was found recently that we'd like you to look at."
-Kenshin stated, breaking the awkward silence.
+"Okay...", he gave her a strange look, "Anyway, there's a homicide victim that was found recently that we'd like you to look at," Kenshin stated, breaking the awkward silence.

 "Sure is.
 It's pretty nasty looking too."
 He stated with a straight face.

-"Well, guess I'll be the judge of that", she replied, resting her elbow on the window and placing her chin atop a leather gloved hand.
+"Well, guess I'll be the judge of that", she replied, resting her elbow on the window and placing her chin on a leather gloved hand.

-With the light glinting off his glasses and a smile upon his face, Yasu pointed to something behind the monk, "Uh Takigawa...you might want to start running now."
+With the light glinting off his glasses and a smile on his face, Yasu pointed to something behind the monk, "Uh, Takigawa...you might want to start running now."